zach-chase/Personal-Portfolio/README.md

 1. play
 * Create a game of Wordle to play, while giving suggestions of the next best word to use
 2. solve
-* Solve a game of Wordle by inputing your guessed word and the resulting pattern to receive a suggested word to guess
+* Solve a game of Wordle by inputting your guessed word and the resulting pattern to receive a suggested word to guess

 The example of running the play function is seen below.